Lady Gaga was filming in Italy when her dogwalker was robbed at gunpoint and two of her pets were stolen / © AFP/File

-The gang shot Ryan Fischer as he exercised the three prize pets in Hollywood in February 2021.
-Fischer sustained chest injuries in the attack, and said on Instagram a month later he had suffered a collapsed lung.
+Fischer sustained chest injuries in the attack and said on Instagram a month later he had suffered a collapsed lung.

-The woman who police said handed in the dogs in response to the reward, has been charged with being an accessory after the fact and with receiving stolen goods.
+Following the incident, Lady Gaga offered a $500,000 reward for the return of dogs Koji and Gustav.
+A woman who handed in the dogs in response to the reward has been charged with being an accessory after the fact and with receiving stolen goods.

 Los Angeles police said at the time they did not believe the dogs were targeted because of their owner, but because of the breed's appeal on the black market.